GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_15.png)  ![image alt text](images/image_16.png)

-> If you see a red cross on the module, this means that either :
+> If you see a red cross on the module, this means that either:
 > * you do not have a Java 7 setting for the project.
-You'll need to update this in :
+You'll need to update this in:
 > **File > Project Structure > SDK Location > JDK location**.
 > * you have to build the module first to bring in all the dependencies (such as the App Engine SDK).
 Simply **Build > Make module 'todoTxtBackend'**.